 How to read trading charts: spot the market’s ups & downs

 Trading charts explained

 How to read trading charts?
 First, you need to know that trading charts are graphs that plot a sequence of prices over a specific timeframe for assets.
 Charts are hugely important to traders as they contain vital information on what a market’s price is now, as well as historically.

 Types of trading charts

 While line charts may not overload us with information, the single line works to cut through the market noise.
-By ignoring the price action between opening and closing many believe the humble line chart reflects the true market nature.
+By ignoring the price action between opening and closing many believe the humble line chart reflects the market’s true nature.

 If we want to see more information, we can add the opening price and range to each point on our line graph, creating vertical bars, with each bar representing the highest and lowest prices of the trading period.
 We can also add in the opening price of our stock (as a horizontal dash on the left side of the bar) and the closing price (a similar dash on the right side).

 Then, by colouring the bar green if the close price is higher than the open, and red if the opposite is the case, we suddenly create a visual chart of what has happened to our stock during that time frame.